On the heat kernel and the Dirichlet form of Liouville Brownian Motion: Liouville Heat Kernel and Liouville Green Functions

 \subsection{The Liouville Brownian motion spends most of his time in the thick points of $X$}

 In this section, it is convenient to make explicit the dependence of $\gamma$ of the Liouville measure, i.e. we write $M_\gamma$ instead of $M$.
-Following Kahane \cite{cf:Kah}, let us introduce the $\gamma$-thick points of $X$:
+Following Kahane \cite{cf:Kah}, let us introduce the $\gamma$-thick points of $X$ (see also \cite{BMI} in the one dimensional case and \cite{hmp} in the case of circle averages of the GFF):

 where the series $(c_n)_{n\geq 1}$ was introduced in \cite{GRV}, i.e.

 It is a well known fact that the Borel set $K_\gamma$ gives full mass to the measure $M_\gamma$, i.e. $M_\gamma(K^c_\gamma)=0$: this was proved in Kahane's seminal work \cite{cf:Kah} using the so-called Peyri\`ere measure.
 The sets $ K_\gamma$ appear also frequently in the general context of multifractal formalism for multifractal measures (log-Poisson, discrete cascades, etc...).
 The terminology "thick points" is not due to Kahane but appears in \cite{hmp} for example.
 This implies that, if $\gamma, \gamma' \in [0,2[$ are such that $\gamma \not = \gamma'$, the measures $M_\gamma$ and $M_{\gamma'}$ are singular with respect to each other.
 In particular, the measure $M_\gamma$ for $\gamma\in ]0,2[$ is singular with respect to the Lebesgue measure (which corresponds to $\gamma=0$).
 Let us also stress that $K_\gamma$ should be distinguished from the support of $M_\gamma$ which is $D$.